ulubilgeulusoy/OpenFace-3.0---real-time-from-video/README.md

 python openface_realtime_csv_data_export_only.py (use this version if you are not interested in integrating this data with other data types, such as ECG, with LSL)

 ## Data Collection
-openface_realtime_ls script outputs data suitable for LSL streams. openface_realtime_csv_data_export_only.py script outputs a .csv file containing emotion, gaze estimation, and action-unit data.
+openface_realtime_ls script outputs data suitable for LSL streams. <br>
+openface_realtime_csv_data_export_only.py script outputs a .csv file containing emotion, gaze estimation, and action-unit data.
 The script automatically creates a logs folder and stores timestamp-named data files in it after the GUI is closed.

+## Lab Streaming Layer (LSL) Integration
+openface_realtime_ls.py script is already built-in with the LSL bridge.
+When you run this script, you will be able to stream the data automatically to the LabRecorder.

 ## Use of Generative AI
 openface_realtime_ls.py and openface_realtime_csv_data_export_only.py scripts are generated with ChatGPT 5.1.